Magnitude-Surveys/gpg/content/magnetics/magnetics_applet.md

 ### Testing the formula for a monopole (`link<magnetics_charges>`)

--   The field should drop of 1/*r*<sup>2</sup>.
+- The field should drop of $`1/r^2`$.
 Does it?
 - The field should depend linearly on m.
 Does it?

 ### A vertical pipe in a vertical field

 - What values of I and D will you use to conduct this simulation?

 - Think what the data should like in plan view.
 Before you click buttons, sketch on paper what you are anticipating for:

   > - Bt, Bx, By and Bz

 - How does Bt compare with Bz?
 Why?

 - Why is Bx negative towards the north but positive towards the south?

 - Why does By look like a rotated version of Bx?

 - From the default settings, with depth=10 m, try to estimate the depth using halfwidths estimated by different techniques.
 The relationship between halfwidth and depth for a monopole can be found in the GPG (`link<half_width>`);

   > - half width of the Bt anomaly estimated from the color map
   > - the profile provided at the bottom.
-    > -   How do these compare with the value provided by the app when
+  > - How do these compare with the value provided by the app when you
-    >     you click half-width?
+  >   click half-width?

 - Change the “depth” to be 1m.

   > - Attempt to carry out the same depth of burial analysis
   > - What do you need to alter to obtain a well-sampled anomaly and
   >   good estimates of the depth?

 ### A horizontal pipe at the equator

 - What values of I and D will you use to conduct this simulation?
 - Sketch a plan view of the fields {Bt, Bx, By and Bz} and compare with the maps generated by the app
 - Bt looks like one of the components, {Bx, By, Bz}.
 Which one?
 Why?